The Times Higher Education World University Rankings 2021, released on 2 September 2020, has revealed the world’s top universities.

 The institution is connected to more than 45 Nobel laureates, at least 30 heads of state and 48 Pulitzer prizewinners.
 Thirteen US presidents have honorary degrees from the institution; the most recent of these was awarded to John F. Kennedy in 1956.

 Have you considered these countries?

-Massachusetts Institute of Technology was founded in the middle of 19th century and has always endeavoured to provide financial aid to students on a needs basis.
+The Massachusetts Institute of Technology was founded in the mid-19th century and has always endeavoured to provide financial aid to students on a needs basis.

-The very first architecture classes anywhere in the US were taught at MIT.
+The first architecture classes in the US were taught at MIT.
 The first female student, Ellen Swallow Richards, was admitted to the chemistry department in 1871.